-- During the year, payments of \$50,069 (2020: \$53,971) were made to Cell Structures Pty Ltd (an entity controlled by Director, Mr. Tom McDonald).
-All payments relate to Mr. McDonald's role as a non-executive director including consultancy services provided by him.
+During the prior year, payments of \$50,069 were made to Cell Structures Pty Ltd (an entity controlled by a former Director, Mr. Tom McDonald).
+All payments related to Mr. McDonald's role as a non-executive director including consultancy services provided by him prior to his cessation on 1 December 2021.